How Can We Help?

 Jennifer “Wood” Woodhull has studied and practiced the Dharma since 1984.
-Her root guru is Chögyam Trungpa Rinpoche, the founder of Shambhala in the West.
-Accordingly, her Buddhist training is primarily influenced by his Tibetan Kagyu, Nyingma, and Rimé lineages.
+Many of us are still coping with the aftermath of a global pandemic and its associated social and economic (and sometimes medical) stresses.
 Wood’s close teacher is American-born nun, teacher, and prolific author Pema Chödrön.
 She has also received teachings from the Dzogchen Ponlop Rinpoche, Lama Tsultrim Allione, and other Vajrayāna teachers.

 Wood has taught extensively in her home country of South Africa.
 She currently volunteers as a chaplain at La Vista Correctional Facility, a women’s prison in Pueblo, Colorado.
 She is an upadhyaya, or Shambhala Buddhist minister, and holds a doctorate in religious studies.
 In addition to her activities with Dharma Works, Wood maintains a private counseling practice based on Buddhist ethics and practices.

 The Dharma Thrives with Your Support.